JAX3/Runner-game-Iteration1/README.md

     console.log('Event.progress: ' + (timedEvent.repeatCount));
 }
 ```
-this was my basic way of timing the game  however the phaser 3 ``timedEvent`` function has a property called ``elapsed`` which printsout the number of seconds that has passed.
+this was my basic way of timing the game  however the phaser 3 ``timedEvent`` function has a property called ``elapsed`` which prints out the number of seconds that has passed.
+However it wouldn't allow me to access that property and would print out ``nan``  or ``undefined`` so for [Interation 2](https://github.com/JAX3/interation2)  I will create a better and easier to follow timing system.